-Skype Counselling: see your therapist from the comfort of your own home
+Skype counselling: Therapy from the comfort of your own home

 One of the most exciting developments in counselling comes from marrying traditional therapist skills with online technology: counselling via Skype online video link.